Psychomania: Pre-production

 Star Henson said, "I was a mad motorcyclist," adding "I never had a car.
 So this script comes through the door and I open it up and it says, ‘Eight Chopped Hog Harley Davidsons crest the brow of a hill.’
 I rang my agent and said, ‘I'll do it'."

 Henson said when he arrived on set he saw "eight clapped-out 350 AJS’ and Matchless BSAs.
 I said, 'Where's the Harley Davidsons?’
 They said, ‘You gotta be kidding!’
-It's the only show I’ve ever been on where there were eight mechanics working the whole time to keep the bikes fanning because they got ’em in some second-hand shop somewhere and they were falling to bits."
+It's the only show I’ve ever been on where there were eight mechanics working the whole time to keep the bikes running because they got ’em in some second-hand shop somewhere and they were falling to bits."

 Henson said the script was written by "two expatriate Communist sympathisers" and that Sanders' scenes were shot in ten days to save money as he was paid more than the rest of the cast.
 Henson said Sanders "was great fun on the movie.
 We laughed and laughed and laughed and spoiled an awful lot of takes.
 I mean, it must have been a nightmare for the director because we were all so young and behaving so badly and realized that we were all working on something that was kind of peripheral, that would just disappear.
 But of course it hasn't.
 That's the weird and wonderful thing about it.
 People come up to me in the street and quote lines from it now."